Rendezvous at Big Gulch (Terror in the Neighborhood): Act II: Gesundheit

 Sometime later, a beautiful woman called Stella comes into the shop.
 Stella suggestively invites Frank to a clandestine meeting with her in her apartment, passing him one of the keys she has ordered.
 Two weeks later, when Frank tries to open the door with his key, Stella starts shooting through the door in an attempt to pass it off as an act of defense against a burglar.
 Frank, however, isn't behind the door, and arrests Stella.
 The phone rings; the person calling is Dutch Genderson, proving that the invitation was a setup to get Frank eliminated.

 After the call, Frank detains Stella for attempted murder, and before meeting Dutch, Frank consults Johnny the Snitch.
 Johnny gives Frank some photostats that implicate Dutch.
 When Frank arrives at Dutch's office, he shows him the photostat and claims that he wants to join his organization.
-Dutch tells Frank to kill an tailor as his first assignment, but when going to the tailor's store, Leo and Rocky grab Frank and tell him that they are going to eliminate Jill instead.
+Dutch tells Frank to kill a tailor as his first assignment, but when going to the tailor's store, Leo and Rocky grab Frank and tell him that they are going to eliminate Jill instead.
 Arriving at the ballet studio, Jill blows Frank's cover by calling him lieutenant, resulting in a fistfight between Frank and the goons.
 Frank wins the fight and tells Jill to call Police Squad.